 Changing of the Guards is one of Dylan’s many masterpieces as is the album it opens – Street Legal.
 Both are underrated outputs of Dylan’s astounding discography.
-If I had to choose just one album from Dylan’s catalogue to have with me on a Desert Island, it would Street Legal and Changing of the Guards is my favourite song from it and one of my top 10 Dylan songs.
+If I had to choose just one album from Dylan’s catalogue to have with me on a Desert Island, it would be Street Legal and Changing of the Guards is my favourite song from it and one of my top 10 Dylan songs.
 It showcases Dylan’s intricacy, creative talent and lyrical genius with a new refreshing distinct sound including choir and saxophone.
 The rhythm and melody are original and powerful and I never grow tired of hearing it.
 It unpacks such illusory images and shifts between eras of time that make it such a remarkable listen:

 Sixteen banners united over the field